-Baptism and the Church are necessary for salvation.
+The Sacrament of Baptism Baptism and the Church are necessary for salvation.
 But martyrs for the faith, catechumens who die, and all those who seek God in ignorance of Baptism can be saved without actual Baptism.

-Though Confirmation is sometimes called "the sacrament of Christian maturity," that does not mean its reception must await physical, mental or social maturity.

-- The Eucharist is thanksgiving to God the Father for all of creation.
-1356-61 - The Eucharist is a memorial of Christ's Passover in the sense of anamnesis; it not only recalls, but makes present. - 1362-67,1409 - In the Euchanist, the substance of the bread and wine is transformed into the substance of the Body and Blood of Christ; this is called transubstantiation. - 1374-76,1413 - The ultimate fruit of the Eucharist is the unity of the Mystical Body of Christ.
+1257-60,1276-77, 1281 The Sacrament of Confirmation Though Confirmation is sometimes called "the sacrament of Christian maturity," that does not mean its reception must await physical, mental or social maturity.
+1308 The Sacrament of the Eucharis it .
+The Eucharist is thanksgiving to God the Father for all of creation.
+1356-61 The Eucharist is a memorial of Christ's Passover in the sense of anamnesis, it not only recalls, but makes present.
+1362-67,1409 In the Eucharist, the substance of the bread and wine is transformed into the substance of the Body and Blood of Christ; this is called transubstantiation.
+1374-76,1413 • The ultimate fruit of the Euchanist is the unity of the Mystical Body of Christ.
 This is why divisions in the Church are so painful and why we must pray for reunion.

-- Baptism does not remove the inclination to sin called concupiscence.
-1426 - For the faithful, "individual and integral confession of grave sins followed by absolution remains the only ordinary means of reconciliation with God and with the Church."

-- The proper time for receiving this Anointing is certainly "when the believer 1514, 1528 begins to be in danger of death because of illness or old age." - The Anointing of the Sick can be received each time a Christian falls seriously ill, and more than once during the same illness if it worsens. - The effects of the celebration of the Anointing of the Sick are the grace of strengthening, peace and courage to overcome difficulties associated with serious illness or old age; the healing of the soul, and also the body if such is God's will; the forgiveness of sins, if the sick person is not able to receive it through the sacrament of Penance; the uniting of the sick person more closely to Christ's Passion so suffering becomes a participation in the saving work of Jesus, contributing to the sanctification of the individual and the whole Church; and the preparation for the final journey into eternal life.

-"Though the ordained ministry, especially that of bishops and priests, the presence of Christ as head of the Church is made visible in the midst of the community of believers."
-1549
+1396,1398 The Sacrament of Penance and Reconciliation Baptism does not remove the inclination to sin called concupiscence.
+1426 • For the faithful, "individual and integral confession of grave sins followed by absolution remains the only ordinary means of reconciliation with God and with the Church."
+1484,1497 The Anointing of the Sick • The proper time for receiving this Anointing is certainly "when the believer begins to be in danger of death because of illness or old age."
+1514,1528 • The Anointing of the Sick can be received each time a Christian falls seriously ill, and more than once during the same illness if it worsens.
+1515,1529 The effects of the celebration of the Anointing of the Sick are the grace of strengthening, peace and courage to overcome difficulties associated with senious illness or old age; the healing of the soul, and also the body if such is God's will; the forgiveness of sins, if the sick person is not able to receive it through the sacrament of Penance; the uniting of the sick person more closely to Christ's Passion so suffering becomes a participation in the saving work of Jesus, contributing to the sanctification of the individual and the whole Church; and the preparation for the final journey into eternal life.
+1520-25,1527 1532 The Sacrament of Holy Orders • "Though the ordained ministry, especially that of bishops and priests, the presence of Christ as head of the Church is made visible in the midst of the 1549